• Share this on:

 • Crossing in Morocco is a nice example of a modern factory offering graphic design, cutting, sewing, washing, printing and embroidery.
 The company offers BCI, organic or recycled fabric, 3D pictures and video of samples for pattern checking.

 Niche markets are markets that have a specific target group with special requirements, such as low order quantities, specific dying processes, tech add-ons and special fabrics.
-Because of this, most mainstream providers don’t service this group.
+Because of this, most mainstream providers do not service this group.
 However, as sales in the mainstream fashion market are continuously under pressure, ever more European buyers are targeting niche markets to achieve growth.
 So can you.

 When entering the following high-opportunity niche markets, expect very specific buyer requirements:

 • Children’s wear.
 Use of organic cotton is especially popular in baby and children’s wear, as many parents are willing to pay extra for materials that are grown without the use of chemicals.
 GOTS is a popular standard for children’s wear.
 Remember that children’s wear also needs to comply with EU Regulation regarding the safe attachment of drawstrings and accessories (see mandatory requirements above).
-Read the CBI report on Children’s wear.
+Read the CBI report on children’s wear.

 • Corporate wear.
 Many large organisations like banks and hotels tender their corporate wear.
 These are usually three-year contracts in which a supplier needs to guarantee the quality and colour consistency of deliveries.
 Expect no specific legal requirements but high demands regarding stock keeping, flexibility, printing, colour fastness and fabric quality.

 • High-performance wear.
 Companies developing high-performance wear try to create individual USPs on their garments and collection that will help athletes with their performance.
 Expect no specific legal requirements, but high demands regarding breathability, durability (abrasion, adhesion, colour fastness) and water resistance.
-Read the CBI report on sportswear for more information on this niche.
+Read the CBI report on fashion sportswear for more information on this niche.

 • Swimwear.
 UV-protective swimwear is growing in popularity in Europe as consumers become more aware of the risk of sunburn.
 Read the CBI report on swimwear.